karpathy/convnetjs/Readme.md

     var layer_defs = [];
     layer_defs.push({type:'input', out_sx:32, out_sy:32, out_depth:3});
-    layer_defs.push({type:'conv', sx:5, filters:8, stride:1, activation:'relu'});
+    layer_defs.push({type:'conv', sx:5, filters:8, stride:1, pad:2, activation:'relu'});
-    layer_defs.push({type:'pool', sx:3, stride:2});
+    layer_defs.push({type:'pool', sx:2, stride:2});
     layer_defs.push({type:'fc', num_neurons:20, activation:'relu'});
     layer_defs.push({type:'softmax', num_classes:10});

-It takes 32x32x3 images (3 is for RGB), convolves with 8 5x5 filters with stride 1, uses Rectified Linear Unit activation function (i.e. it thresholds all values below zero to zero), then pools spatially, then there is a fully connected layer and finally a classifier with 10 classes.
+It takes 32x32x3 images (3 is for RGB), convolves with 8 5x5 filters with stride 1 (and uses 0 padding of size 2 on each side so that the output is exactly 32x32 spatially), uses Rectified Linear Unit activation function (i.e. it thresholds all values below zero to zero), then pools spatially, then there is a fully connected layer and finally a classifier with 10 classes.

 If you don't have images but some 2-D data, for example, your main building block is a FullyConnected layer: